 In response to the material weakness described above, the Company implemented a remediation plan to address the material weakness.
-These remediation efforts, outlined below, are intended both to address the identified material weaknesses and to enhance the Company's overall financial control environment.
+These remediation efforts, outlined below, were intended both to address the identified material weaknesses and to enhance the Company's overall financial control environment.
 The Company, including its CEO and CFO, does not expect that its internal controls and procedures will prevent or detect all error and all fraud.
 A control system, no matter how well conceived or operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.

-Following the year ended December 31, 2021, the Company implemented a new control, whereby the Company will utilize third party specializing in fair value modeling and reviews and analyzes, at the Corporate level, potential impairment testing of goodwill and intangible assets on an annual basis or as necessary.
+Following the year ended December 31, 2021, the Company implemented a new control, whereby the Company has utilized a new third party specializing in fair value modeling who will review and analyze, at the corporate level, potential impairment testing of goodwill and intangible assets on an annual basis or as necessary.